Related Posts Widget for Blogs by LinkWithin

 Louis lusted after Eugenie and she lusted after fine clothes and jewelry so the marriage was mutually beneficial at least in the beginning.
 Once Empress, she could afford to launch her career as a compulsive bejewelled clotheshorse.
 Diamonds were undoubtedly this girl's best friend.
 The Eugenie diamond, a perfect oval 51 carat diamond that once graced Catherine of Russia's hairpin was named after her.
 She wore it as the centrepiece of a diamond necklace.
 Amongst the French Crown Jewels is her brooch with Mazarin yellow diamonds.
 So obsessed was she with diamonds, she even once had a copy made of the Hope diamond.

-As a foreign bride, she was not popular with the French and tried to curry their favour by turning down a gift of a 600,000 franc diamond necklace from the City of Paris.
+As a foreign bride, she was not popular with the French and tried to curry their favor by turning down a gift of a 600,000 franc diamond necklace from the City of Paris.
 It must have choked her to have to spend the money instead on building an orphanage.
 It didn't work, as the French still derisively called her "The Spaniard".
 In the end, they got tired of Napoleon III too and proclaimed France a new republic.

 The French government auctioned off her official jewels in 1887, many of them bought up by Tiffany of New York including the celebrated 222-diamond Mazarin necklace and hence into the hands of wealthy Americans.
 Her private jewels were also sold off to keep her in some comfort in her old age.
 By then, her interest in clothes was long gone.